-Solution : This error also affects the two accounts.
+Solution : This error also affects the two A/c.

-- Furniture A/c is not Credited, hence its credit side is short by ₹ 5,000. - Sales A/c is credited by mistake,. its credit side is excess of ₹ 5,000. - Therefore for rectifying this mistake, Sales A/c will be debited because it was wrongly Credited and Furniture A/c which was not Credited earlier will now be credited by ₹ 5,000.
+- Furniture A/c is not Credited, hence its credit side is short by ₹ 5,000. - Sales A/c is credited by mistake, its credit side is excess of ₹ 5,000. - Therefore for rectifying this mistake.
+Sales A/c will be debited because it was wrongly Credited and Furniture A/c which was not Credited earlier will now be credited by ₹ 5,000.

-Hence Rectifying Entry is
+Rectifying Entry